DJNETWORK/public/README.md

 DJ Brondo: NFL, MLB, NBA, NCAA, Sports\
 DJ Baby: Venice Beach, Marina Del Rey

-# Twitter Profile:
-DJNetwork Provides each of our DJ's with login to at least one Twitter Profile: for example, @DJ_Brondo. (email/password)
-* **Login**: Login into your DJ Profile, customize the Profile as you like.

 # Voice Conference Call Instructions: Mumble